remeda/remeda/docs/src/content/docs/v1/migration-intro.md

 ## Migrating

-The remaining functions require mostly slight changes to how they are called (like removing a "variant" suffix: e.g. `map` instead of `map.indexed`).
+The remaining functions require mostly slight changes to how they are called (like removing a variant suffix like "indexed": e.g. `map.indexed` is now just `map`).
 Some function have parameters or return types changed; these could require fixes either up or down stream from where the function is called.
 Some functions might require no changes at all in your project, but have changes to their runtime behavior.

 To ease the process we are providing a **function-by-function** migration guide describing the changes to that function, offers examples of possible breakages